Overview

 Working for an organisation dedicated to ending homelessness in London

 This must be a voluntary community sector homelessness organisation.
 Your organisation does not need to be a member of Homeless Link.
-Your organisation should be based in London, or your role should be specifically focussed on homelessness in London.
+Your organisation should be based in England.
+To be accepted into the London cohort, your organisation should be based in London or your role should be specifically focussed on homelessness in London.

 Commitment to attendance